-- Review and update Financial Regulations - Review of the Code of Corporate Governance - Develop multi-year budgeting plans following May/June 2022 Scottish Spending Review - Establishment of a new Administration following the May elections and supporting elected members with induction. - Implement new governance for digital transformation, with new Boards for Business Systems Processes; Customer Experience; and Workforce Productivity. - Use research on impact of Covid-19 in East Renfrewshire to influence the Council's strategic planning, including further development of Vision for the Future.
+- Review and update Financial Regulations. - Review of the Code of Corporate Governance. - Develop multi-year budgeting plans following May/June 2022 Scottish Spending Review. - A review and update of the Risk Management Strategy will be undertaken to ensure this continues to meet the needs of the Council - Establishment of a new Administration following the May elections and supporting elected members with induction. - Implement new governance for digital transformation, with new Boards for Business Systems & Processes; Customer Experience; and Workforce Productivity. - Use research on impact of Covid-19 in East Renfrewshire to influence the Council's strategic planning, including further development of Vision for the Future.